The Responsibility of Injury

 When something goes wrong with a car, the red light often flashes to indicate a problem.
 Taking the car to a mechanic is the obvious thing to do because not many people know much about engines.
 The mechanic can assess the issue, switch the red light off by removing the problem and then install a new part to return the car to it’s working order.
 Customer happily drives away with a maybe a one-line piece of information as to what was wrong.
 “Fuel Seal was worn down, mechanic fixed it though, all good”.

 A healthcare clinician can only do half that job.
+In fact even an orthopedic dubai might not be able to help.
 They can assess it, offer some relief with manual therapy or electrotherapy to relieve the pain symptoms and switch the analogous red light off.
 But they can’t simply fix the worn down body part for you.
 They can give you the tools (exercises), and show you how to use them (exercise programme) but it is the patient who must perform work to improve the health of tissue.

 The easier option is to show up to a physiotherapist or an osteopath and just lie on the bed like a car hoisted up and expect them to do their magic.
 But unfortunately the human body is far more complex than an engine and requires a lot more dedication and commitment to keeping it running properly.
 But it is also one of the only structures in existence that actually improves the more it is stressed.